kentik/community_sdk_python/kentik_api_library/README.md

 ## Getting started

-The example below illustartes how to create a new device using the library:
+The example below illustrates how to create a new device using the library:

 ```python
 # library-specific imports